bringauto/module-gateway/resources/config/README.md

   - string
   - logs will be saved to provided folder
   - path can be both relative and absolute
+  - can be empty to disable logging to files
 * verbose :
   - bool
   - if true logs will be printed to console